OASIS TOSCA: OpenStack Heat

 The OpenStack Foundation has also defined a similar standard for specifying resources and the orchestrations for managing infrastructure, and application lifecycles.
 The heat-translator project was one of the first to adopt TOSCA for standardized templating.

 Related projects

 Cloudify

+Cloudify allows organizations an effortless transition to public cloud and Cloud-Native architecture by enabling them to automate their existing infrastructure alongside cloud native and distributed edge resources.
+Cloudify also allows users to manage different orchestration and automation domains as part of one common CI/CD pipeline.

 Cloudify is an open source, multi-cloud orchestration platform featuring unique technology that packages infrastructure, networking, and existing automation tools into certified blueprints.
+It is an open-source cloud orchestration framework. which enables you to model applications and services and automate their entire life cycle.

 Alien4Cloud

 Application LIfecycle ENabler for Cloud (Alien4Cloud) is an open-source TOSCA based designer and cloud application lifecycle management platform.
 It is integrated with Yorc for runtime orchestration though other orchestrators can be plugged to it.

 Opera (xOpera orchestrator)

 The xOpera project provides a set of tools for orchestration and automation of the cloud applications.
 The xOpera includes Opera orchestrator (Python library), a lightweight, open-source and state-aware orchestrator based on Ansible and TOSCA Simple Profile in YAML v1.3.
 The project also includes a tool, called Template Library Publishing Service, for publishing TOSCA components and templates.
 In 2021 xOpera project was presented on the TOSCA TC implementation stories webinar.